What Makes Selling Difficult

 The Difficult Part of Prospecting

-Selling begins with prospecting, which includes many of the activities that salespeople are reluctant to perform and even more reluctant to gain any real competence in or mastery of, especially cold calling.
+Hard sell definition with prospecting, which includes many of the activities that salespeople are reluctant to perform and even more reluctant to gain any real competence in or mastery of, especially cold calling.
 Why?

 Because it is difficult to differentiate yourself and your company, capture your dream client’s attention, and create enough of value to obtain a commitment during a telephone call.

-Prospecting is made more difficult because your market is crowded, and many of your competitors are also calling your dream client–without differentiating themselves or creating any value that is worth your dream client’s limited attention.
+Prospecting is made more difficult hard to sell because your market is crowded, and many of your competitors are also calling your dream client–without differentiating themselves or creating any value that is worth your dream client’s limited attention.
 Guess who has a tough time distinguishing you from all of the calls that came before yours?

 It is simple to pick up the phone and dial.
 It is difficult to prospect well.